qdm12/Devops_RESTful/README.md

 - PART 3: Add an automated CI/CD DevOps Pipeline

 ## To contribute
-Send me an email at quentin.mcgaw @ gmail . com with your Github username and a reason.
+- Send me an email at quentin.mcgaw @ gmail . com with your Github username and a reason.
+- To update the Swagger documentation, please refer to the readme.md in the static folder [here](https://github.com/qdm12/Devops_RESTful/tree/master/static)